MirelaI/flask_heroku_example/README.md

 # Heroku Flask application

 This example sets a simple Flask app in Heroku while also reading config variables.
-Config variables are a great way for us to store secret keys, for example without publishing them to github.
+Config variables are a great way for us to store secret keys without publishing them to github.

 We saw in [Flask Config example](https://github.com/MirelaI/flask_config_example) how we can setup our configuration in a JSON formatted file and in the same time keep the configuration hidden in our GitHub repository while using [.gitignore](https://help.github.com/articles/ignoring-files/).
-These were the basic steps to achieve our goal, ie: Not publish your secret keys to GitHub.
+These were the basic steps to achieve our goal: NOT to publish our secret keys to GitHub.

 Now, you might wonder, but how this will work in Heroku?
 As I still need to push the code on the Heroku remote master branch to deploy my application and if I keep my secret keys away from Github, Heroku will not know from where to read them.